-Cadillac names new U.S. sales exec
+Cadillac names new U.S. sales executive

 General Motors Co. said Monday it has named James (Jim) Bunnell as U.S. vice president of sales for Cadillac, effective Oct.
 1.